NikTink/DZquery/README.md

     "BGColour": Colour of the background.
 Doesnt really change much, but bleeds a bit, so black is the best to use for most "TextColour" options

+If the server is not reached during runtime, the HUD will turn red.
+As soon as the server can be reached again, it will return to your configured colour (default: green)